nicholasm185/WASD-FP/README.md

 * List of attendees and proof of payments can be downloaded from dashboard by clicking the buttons on the 'Your Events' section

 ## Admin controls
+* If your account is registered as an admin, a link to the admin page can be seen on the dashboard
 * Admin can see users registered on the website
 * Admin can ban users, which will cause the user to be unable to log in